Fellows work on projects at the intersection of policy and ethics with Dr. John Pelissero, Ph.D, director of government ethics at the Ethics Center.

 The goal for the fellowship is to provide students with an academic research experience and an applied government experience that helps to develop one’s ethical awareness and ethical decision-making abilities.
 Each fellow develops a proposal to conduct research on a practical ethics issue in government, is engaged with Markkula Center projects at the intersection of public policy and government/political ethics, and is placed in a government office for an internship experience for part of the year.

-If selected, the fellowship requires approximately 4 to 5 hours per week working on the fellowship during the 2024-25 academic year.
-Each fellow will be scheduled to meet with the director on a bi-weekly basis, members of the Government Ethics Council, and will present a summary of their research at the annual student showcase in May 2025.
+If selected, the fellowship requires approximately 4 to 5 hours per week working on the fellowship during academic year.
+Each fellow will be scheduled to meet with the director on a bi-weekly basis, participate with members of the Government Ethics Council, and will present a summary of their research at the Center's annual student fellowship and internship showcase in May.

 The Government Ethics Fellowship is supported by a gift from Louise Aiello '73.